Bandua: Possible water deity

 Bandua has been associated with water in order to explain the hydronym Banduje, in Portugal, or the toponym Banhos de Bande (a thermal spot whose medieval name, Vanate, is unrelated) and the proposed relationship of the name with fords.

 Polish linguist Krzysztof Tomasz Witczak also sees some possible cognate relationship between Lusitanian Bandua and Illyrian god Bindus, a deity of water sources also equated to Roman Neptune.

 Possible protective deity

 Their epithets seem to allude more to dwelling places, at least those containing the element -briga or -bris, "fortress": Lanobrigae, Aetobrigo, than to the worshipping communities themselves.
 In the same vein, Olivares Pedreño, while calling Bandua a male deity, noted that their name is attested with place names (e.g., Etobrico, Brialeacui, Isibraiegui, Longobricu, Veigebreaego, Lansbricae), which seems to indicate its relation to ancient vici and castelle - locations distant from romanized population centers.
 In a later article by Olivares Pedreño, this association seems to highlight their connection with local indigenous communities, as their protector.
+In addition, according to researcher Daniela Ferreira, the most common interpretation of the deity in studies tends to consider Bandua as a tutelary or protective deity, etymologizing their name from PIE *bhendh- 'bind'.